therealbstern/apcupsd/doc/manual/manual.rst

     and potentially more secure than SNMP.

 modbus
-    MODBUS is the newest APC protocol and operates over RS232 links.
-(It is also capable of operating over USB, but apcupsd does not support this yet.)
+    MODBUS is the newest APC protocol and operates over RS232 serial links or USB.
 MODBUS is APC's replacement for the aging 'apcsmart' (aka UPS-Link) protocol.
 MODBUS is the only way to access detailed control and status information on newer (esp.
 SMT series) UPSes.